AeroCarb Frequently Asked Questions

 5. Lower Oil Temps:

-Due to lower cylinder head and overall lower engine temperatures by running with the AeroCarb, oil temps have been observed 20 to 30 degrees lower than those running with the Bing.
-We also observed the elimination of the big heat-generating muffler and instead created our own straight-pipe exhaust system on the Sonex, which was also one of the reasons for these lower oil temps.
+Due to lower cylinder head and overall lower engine temperatures by running with the AeroInjector, oil temps have been observed 20 to 30 degrees lower than those running with the Bing.
+We also observed the elimination of the big heat-generating muffler and instead run the current standard straight-pipe Jabiru 3300 exhaust on Sonex Aircraft with no muffler, which was also one of the reasons for these lower oil temps.

 Oil temps with the Sonex/Jabiru 3300 oil cooler installation ranged from a low of 168 degrees on Kerry's flight to Florida, to a high of 185 degrees.
 Oil pressure in cruising flight ranged from 49 psi to 54 psi.
 On a hot day of playing around the oil temperature will climb to 220 degrees, but will fall off quickly when flight attitude is stabilized or the throttle is brought back from the firewall.
 When the temperature falls below 40 degrees, the air inlet for the oil cooler can be closed off entirely.
 Oil temps should be allowed to climb high enough to burn out the moisture in the engine, but not so high as to impede proper cooling and lubrication.